 All fellows’ organizations have had limited capacity to fully develop their ideas.
 FNL’s investment will, in many instances, allow them to expand their team, build their infrastructure and increase their impact.

 We believe that three years of financial support, combined with FNL’s intensive cohort experience, will help them take their work to the next level.
 FNL is committed to supporting fellows who represent the diverse fabric of American society.
-Meet our inaugural cohort of 14 fellows:
+Meet our two cohorts of fellows:

 Kevin Beckford is co-founder of The Hustlers Guild, an organization that uses facets of hip-hop culture to provide immersive virtual and in-person programming for Black and Latinx youth between the ages of 10-24.
 These programs launch young people into careers in music, entertainment and technology.Learn More